xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-software-upgrade.md

 ![xrv9k-cimc-upload.png]({{site.baseurl}}/images/xrv9k-cimc-upload.png)

 Once it’s uploaded, file integrity is verified and new firmware can be activated.
-Click on Activate:
+Click on Activate Firmware:
 ![xrv9k-cimc-activation.png]({{site.baseurl}}/images/xrv9k-cimc-activation.png)

 CIMC upgrade kicks in.
 During activation, CIMC access is temporarily unavailable.
 Operation takes ~120s.
 CIMC upgrade does not impact underlying UCS workload, which in this case is the IOS XRv 9000 route-reflector.